MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi_checkcounter.md

 </table>

-#### - pszDescription [out, optional]
+#### - pActiveCounters [out]

-An optional pointer that the driver returns a <b>NULL</b>-terminated string to that contains the description of what the counter identifier measures.
+A pointer to a variable that receives the number of simultaneously active counters that are allocated for the creation of the counter identifier that the <i>Counter</i> parameter identifies.

-Can be <b>NULL</b>, in which case the app doesn't need the description info.
-See more info in the explanation of the <i>pDescriptionLength</i> parameter.

 #### - pszName [out, optional]